- Would you like to strengthen your understanding of foreign languages?

 See more on Majors and minors under Helpful content below.

-Icelandic matriculation examination (stúdentspróf: school leaving examination from secondary school) or equivalent qualification.
+Icelandic matriculation examination (stúdentspróf) or equivalent qualification.
 Further information can be found in article 15, regulation on admission requirements for undergraduate study no. 331/2022.

-Other courses are selected in consultation with the programme director, but should include at least two of the following courses:
+Other courses are selected in consultation with the programme director, but should include at least two of the following courses, one about Ancient Greece and the other about the history of Rome:

 Furthermore, students should complete at least 60 ECTS in other Classics courses (KLM courses).
 BA-thesis is optional, students planing on masters' studies should finish a BA-thesis.
 Other courses are either Classics courses (KLM courses) or designated electives, but with special permission up to 10 ECTS may be chosen from different subject areas.
 In order to satisfy requirements, students may, in consultation with faculty, choose to do a supervised independent study project.